-- 3. The Council, acting by a qualified majority, may decide subsequently to vary or revoke measures taken under paragraph 2 in response to changes in the situation which led to their being imposed. - 4.
+- 4. The Council, acting by a qualified majority, may decide subsequently to vary or revoke measures taken under paragraph 3 in response to changes in the situation which led to their being imposed. - 5.
 For the purposes of this Article, the Council shall act without taking into account the vote of the representative of the government of the Member State in question.
-Abstentions by members present in person or represented shall not prevent the adoption of decisions referred to in paragraph 1.
+Abstentions by members present in person or represented shall not prevent the adoption of decisions referred to in paragraph 2.
 A qualified majority shall be defined as the same proportion of the weighted votes of the members of the Council concerned as laid down in Article 205(2) of the Treaty establishing the European Community.

-This paragraph shall also apply in the event of voting rights being suspended pursuant to paragraph 2.
+This paragraph shall also apply in the event of voting rights being suspended pursuant to paragraph 3.

-5. For the purposes of this Article, the European Parliament shall act by a two-thirds majority of the votes cast, representing a majority of its members.
+6. For the purposes of paragraphs 1 and 2, the European Parliament shall act by a two-thirds majority of the votes cast, representing a majority of its Members.